Richard Drax: Parliamentary career

 Drax campaigned for Brexit during the 2016 referendum.

+At the snap 2017 general election, Drax was again re-elected, with an increased vote share of 56.1% and a decreased majority of 11,695.

-In April 2019, in a speech in the House of Commons, Drax said that he "made the wrong call" by supporting the government's Brexit deal and called for the resignation of Theresa May if she failed to take the UK out of the EU by 12 April.
+In April 2019, in a speech in the House of Commons, Drax said that he "made the wrong call" by supporting the government's Brexit deal and called for the resignation of Theresa May if she failed to take the UK out of the European Union (EU) by 12 April.
 Drax praised May's successor, Boris Johnson, for achieving a trade deal in December 2020, but in February 2021 expressed concern over the Northern Ireland Protocol and disruption to trade in Northern Ireland.

-During the 2019 UK General Election Drax apologised after his Land Rover, with a campaign poster on the vehicle, was photographed parking across two disabled parking spaces outside his campaign headquarters.
+During the 2019 general election campaign, Drax apologised after his Land Rover, with a campaign poster on the vehicle, was photographed parking across two disabled parking spaces outside his campaign headquarters.
 Drax responded to the incident by saying: "I popped in to get some literature and very thoughtlessly parked on those lines which I immediately regretted and apologise to the organisation straight away.
 I rushed in and rushed out.
 I've never done it before and never done it since but it was a real moment of thoughtlessness and it won't happen again."
+He was again re-elected at the 2019 general election, with an increased vote share of 58.8% and an increased majority of 17,153.

 In June 2020, Drax wrote an article in the Dorset Echo suggesting that rioters linked to the Black Lives Matter protests had been responsible for desecrating The Cenotaph war memorial in London.

-In May 2022, Drax criticised the decision by Chancellor of the Exchequer Rishi Sunak to introduce a windfall tax on oil and gas firms to fund economic support for the public during the cost of living crisis, accusing him of "throwing red meat to socialists".
+In May 2022, Drax criticised the decision by Chancellor of the Exchequer Rishi Sunak to introduce a windfall tax on oil and gas firms to fund economic support for the public during the cost-of-living crisis, accusing him of "throwing red meat to socialists".

 Drax endorsed Suella Braverman during the July 2022 Conservative Party leadership election.
 After Braverman was eliminated, he supported Liz Truss.

 He endorsed Boris Johnson in the October 2022 Conservative Party leadership election.
+Drax voted against the Windsor Framework.

+In March 2024, Drax was criticised by wildlife charities after he called for the culling of animals, such as deer and foxes, to control their numbers.

+In the 2024 United Kingdom general election, Drax lost his 17,153 (33.6%) majority to Labour candidate Lloyd Hatton.

 Family

 Drax lives in his family's ancestral seat, Charborough House – a Grade I listed manor house in rural Dorset.
-He holds the lordship of the manor of Longburton and is the largest individual landowner in Dorset, owning approximately 13,870 acre, equivalent to 2% of the land in Dorset.
+He is the largest individual landowner in Dorset, owning approximately 13,870 acre, equivalent to 2% of the land in Dorset.
 He also owns the 2,200 acre Ellerton Abbey farming estate in Swaledale, North Yorkshire, and the nearby 520 acre Copperthwaite Allotment grouse moor.